fer-rum/fer-rum.github.io/_posts/2017-08-18-logging-system-design.markdown

 Since usually one application wide instance is sufficient, a [_Singleton_](https://en.wikipedia.org/wiki/Singleton_pattern) might be appropriate.
 This is hinted by the inclusion of the `getInstance`-method.
 (I am aware that a lot of people frown upon this pattern and they have good arguments for that.
 It's optional.)

 When requested the `Log Manager` will create new `Logger`s, and add `Log Renderer`s to keep track of them and provide acces to them if requested.
-  (The reason why the `Log Manager` does not actually create `Log Renderer`s itself is because the latter may become rather heterogenous as will be discussed below.
-Unless you want to go full _Java_ and build a [_factory_](https://en.wikipedia.org/wiki/Factory_method_pattern)…)
+The reason why the `Log Manager` does not actually create `Log Renderer`s itself in this sketch is because the latter may become rather heterogenous as will be discussed below.
+In _Java_ one would build a [_factory_](https://en.wikipedia.org/wiki/Factory_method_pattern) for this reason, while in C++ it can be done with template magic.

 ## Logger